jimrothstein/docs/medical/Current_Medications.md

 - 11 MAY 2020, NOW:  14,000 IU per week (WAS:  25,000 IU per week)
 - Reason:   OHSU had suspected high PTH was due  to low D3;  nope;
 - Dr. Miyake says to check for primary parahyperthyroidism.
+  - 26 JUN 2021 - drop to 400  - 1000 IU only on days where less than 20 min
+      sun exposure; else zero.

 ## Mg
 -	since 2014, stopped 2014   (calcium alone is recommendation)